Grade Point Average Requirements

 Lawrence Technological University’s Greek Life Office Recruitment Policy

 An individual interesting in joining a Lawrence Tech Greek Organization must meet the following criteria:

-- Be a full-time Lawrence Tech undergraduate student.
+- Be a Lawrence Tech undergraduate student.

 - Must meet the GPA requirements.

 - To join a Fraternity or Sorority you must have a 2.0 cumulative GPA.
 Incoming First Year students must have a 2.5 cumulative GPA – based on high school transcripts.